MecatronicaUSB/uw-img-proc/modules/illumination/README.md

 For detailed usage information and available options, please run the module without arguments or with 'help'.
 It can be run directly from console as:

 ```
-$ evaluationmetrics proc.jpg orig.jpg -cuda=0 -time=0 -m=X -show=0
+$ illumination input.jpg output.jpg -cuda=0 -time=1 -show=1
 ```
-This will open 'proc.jpg' and 'orig.jpg' and calculate all the evaluation metrics available and save them in a csv file.
+This will open 'input.jpg' correct the illumination and write it in 'output.jpg', while disabling GPU support, and showing total execution time as well as the comparison of the original and the processed images.

 ## Built With
 * [cmake 3+](https://cmake.org/) - cmake making it happen